 Vaccinations are very, very important to protect us against infection and disease – but they are also very, very confusing.

-Some vaccines are “live,” some are “attenuated (killed),” some protect against…Continue
+Some vaccines are “live,” some are “attenuated (killed),” some protect against viral infections, some protect against bacterial infections, some are…Continue

 Added by Kathi Kinnett on January 23, 2015 at 12:00pm — No Comments

-For the last two years, global biopharmaceutical company Bristol-Myers Squibb (BMS) has organized a day when all of their drug development project teams from across the world would have the opportunity to take some time to…Continue
+For the last two years, global biopharmaceutical company Bristol-Myers Squibb (BMS) has organized a day when all of their drug development project teams from across the world would have the opportunity to take some time to listen to patients and their caregivers.
+Wednesday was that…Continue

 “We were the generation that was hoped for… And now we’re here.”
 L. Vance Taylor

-The PPMD Adult Advisory Council (PAAC) serves to ensure that the voices of adults living with Duchenne and Becker…Continue
+The PPMD Adult Advisory Council (PAAC) serves to ensure that the voices of adults living with Duchenne and Becker muscular dystrophy are reflected in…Continue

 Added by Annie Kennedy on January 15, 2015 at 1:00pm — No Comments

 I sit here in my home office on a snowy January day in Maryland, and I think about where I am at now in life and how I got here.
 As a naïve, newly minted Ph.D. in 1980, it wasn’t inevitable, or even predictable, that I would ultimately join all of you in the fight to end Duchenne.
-But, I’m really…Continue
+But, I’m really glad that I’m here and I’ll tell you a bit about the path along…Continue

 As you may have noticed, despite receiving the 2014-2015 influenza (flu) vaccine, many people have gotten the flu.
 It turns out that the vaccine contained inactivated (dead) virus that protected against 3 strains of influenza: